Simple and easy mix-and-bake orange nutella muffins, with light and moist crumbs. Topped with Nutella…

-These orange marmalade crumble bars feature buttery crust, layered with orange marmalade filling, and topped with crumble topping.
-Definitely a quick tea break treat, especially if you want to whip up something quickly for visiting guests this Chinese New Year!
+These orange marmalade crumble bars have a super buttery crust, layered with orange marmalade filling, and topped again with crumble topping.
+Definitely a quick tea break snack, especially if you want to whip up something quickly for visiting guests this Chinese New Year!

 Is It Easy to Make These Orange Marmalade Crumble Bars?

 Yes!
-The steps in this recipe are very simple – you will just need to ensure you do the rubbing in of butter correctly.
+The steps in this recipe are very simple – just ensure that you do the rubbing in of butter correctly.
 Alternatively, you can also blend the ingredients together in a food processor.
 It will be super easy that way!

 After you’ve made the dough, simply divide them into 2 portions:

 - Pour and press 1 portion into 8″x8″ baking pan,

 - Crumble and sprinkle the other portion of dough on top of filling.